thanatom/mordor/README.md

 python mordor.py -h
 ```

-to see a quick guide of the usage.
+for a quick description of the usage.

 ## Arguments